kvasdopil/food/README.md

 - Layout `src/app/recipes/layout.tsx` manages recipe rendering and includes a back-to-feed link in the top-left corner (links to `/feed` with `cursor: pointer`).
 Recipes render normally on all screen sizes (no mobile carousel).
 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.
 - Supabase provides recipe data via table queries; types generated in `src/types/supabase.ts`.
 - Authenticated POST to `/api/recipes` upserts recipes from JSON payloads that match the YAML schema.
-Requires a `Bearer` token that matches `EDIT_TOKEN`.
+Requires authentication via `EDIT_TOKEN` or Supabase session token (for logged-in users).
-- POST to `/api/recipes/generate` generates recipe content (ingredients, instructions, image prompts) using Gemini API.
+- POST to `/api/recipes/generate` generates recipe content (ingredients, instructions, image prompts) using Gemini API from natural language user input.
 Does not save to database.
 Always returns the first generated variant (no refinement).
-Requires `EDIT_TOKEN` authentication and `GEMINI_API_KEY` on the server.
+Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on the server.
+Accepts `userInput` parameter for parsing natural language descriptions.
+- POST to `/api/images/generate-preview` generates preview images for recipes using Google AI Gemini Image API (`gemini-2.5-flash-image`).
+Stores images in Supabase Storage as `preview.{hash}.jpg` and returns the public URL.
+Never updates the database.
+Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on the server.
 - POST to `/api/recipes/[slug]/refine` evaluates and refines an existing recipe in the database.
 Evaluates the recipe, and if issues are found, generates a refined version and updates it.
-Requires `EDIT_TOKEN` authentication and `GEMINI_API_KEY` on the server.
+Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on the server.
 - POST to `/api/recipes/[slug]/generate-image` generates and uploads images for existing recipes.
-Requires `EDIT_TOKEN`, `FIREFLY_API_TOKEN`, and `GEMINI_API_KEY` on the server.
+Requires authentication via `EDIT_TOKEN` or Supabase session token, `FIREFLY_API_TOKEN`, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on the server.
 Handles prompt enrichment, Firefly image generation, storage upload, and database update.

 ## Screen Structure & Navigation